grinnell-cs/csc151-datasci-scamper/_readings/decomposition.md

 You might wonder which sort of design---top-down or bottom-up---to use when writing your programs.
 The short answer is that *it depends* on the kind of problem you are tackling and your own personal preference.
 Sometimes you might see how to immediately implement the smaller pieces of a program in which you can start with those pieces and then build up to the overall program.
-In other cases, you might not see the pieces and want to essentially outline how the program ought to behave in code, similar to the bulleted list we identified for the design of `shapes`.
+In other cases, you might not see the pieces and want to essentially outline how the program ought to behave in code.
 In this case, you can use top-down design to write this outline and then fill it in incrementally.
 Either strategy is valid---be willing to experiment early on with both styles to discover your preferences and be flexible in how you design your code!